Click the "Visit" tab at left for admission and hours of operation.

 who fought for freedom peacefully and effectively.
 Through our exhibits, you will

-an up-close view at the important roles that strategy, interracial partnerships, and
+citizens.
+You will get an up-close view at the important roles that strategy, interracial

-Come witness Rosa Parks’ arrest, sit on a 1955 Montgomery public bus, attend a mass meeting at Holt Street Baptist Church and learn for yourself how a group of willing men and women—the Montgomery Improvement Association—fueled the resolve of a movement with just 19 station wagons.
+In our main wing, witness Rosa Parks’ arrest, view a 1955 Montgomery city bus, and learn for yourself how a group of willing men and women led by the Montgomery Improvement Association fueled the resolve of a movement.
+Visitors will also view a 1956 station wagon used as the basis for an extensive carpooling system.
 While traveling through time, you’ll meet Rev. Dr. Martin Luther King, Jr. and see the mass effect the Montgomery Bus Boycott and Civil Rights Movement had on the world.